 A big of seasonal drama – full moon caught in a web of tree branches near Fosdick Lake.

 The leafless branches, sprawling upward, are bathed in suffused moonlight.
-Despite the overall wintry tone, the main tree radiates iridescent glow with hints of warmth.
+Despite the overall wintry tone, the main tree radiates an iridescent glow with hints of warmth.

 It occurred to me that there are probably more than one thousand mid-century imageries depicting New York City with blazing energy; yet very few pictures about West Texas exude the same level of excitement.
-The volume may not be as symphonic as in the big apple, but the aesthetic was anew – more Stravinsky than Hank Williams.
+The volume may not be as symphonic as in the big apple, but the aesthetic was new – more Stravinsky than Hank Williams.

 George Grammer Old Jail Art Center